-\textbf{GFM.} Embeded in the skip-connection of SCDM for raw features, GFM is introduced to enable adaptive differentiation between texture details and moiré patterns through feature gating.
+\textbf{GFM.} Embeded in the skip-connection of SCDM for RAW features, GFM is introduced to enable adaptive differentiation between the texture and moiré patterns through feature gating.
+The detailed structure of the GFM is shown in Fig.~\ref{fig:architecture}(c).
 For efficiency, we employ point-wise and depth-wise convolutions to aggregate channel and local content information, respectively.
-Then, the features are chunked along the channel dimension to $\mathbf{F}_{gate}$ and $\mathbf{F}_{content}$.
+Then, the features are chunked along the channel dimension to generate $\mathbf{F}_{gate}$ and $\mathbf{F}_{content}$.
 A point-wise multiplication is applied on $\mathbf{F}_{content}$ and $\mathbf{F}_{gate}$ after a $\mathrm{GELU}$ activation.
 During feature gating, we expect that the original image content is adaptively selected and merged along both spatial and channel dimensions.
-The detailed structure of the GFM is shown in Fig.~\ref{fig:architecture}(c).
 The operations can be formulated as:

-where $\mathrm{DConv}$ and $\mathrm{PConv}$ represent depth-wise convolution and point-wise convolution, respectively. $\odot$ denotes the element-wise multiplication.
+where $\mathrm{DConv}$ and $\mathrm{PConv}$ represent depth-wise convolution and point-wise convolution, respectively.
+Here, $\odot$ denotes the element-wise multiplication.

 \textbf{FSM.} For sRGB demoiréing, we leverage a learnable band stop filter~\cite{zheng2020image} to mitigate moiré patterns in the frequency domain.
-Considering the formation of moiré patterns is closely related to the camera imaging process, especially the frequency of the color filter array, demoiréing in the frequency domain becomes a favorable approach.
-However, the frequency spectrum of the moiré pattern is often entangled with that of the original contents, thereby increasing the difficulty of disentanglement.
-Therefore, we propose to perform the disentanglement within small patches, where the moiré patterns tends to be more pronounced in a specific range of frequency bands, thereby facilitating the removal of moiré patterns.
-Inspired by Zheng \textit{et al.}~\cite{zheng2020image}, we utilize a band stop filter to amplify certain frequencies and suppress others using Block-DCT.
-However, obtaining the frequency spectrum prior to model the moiré texture is challenging, and determining a frequency prior for each moiré image patch is time-consuming.
+Considering the formation of moiré patterns is caused by the spatial frequency aliasing between the camera CFA and screen's LCD subpixel, demoiréing in the frequency domain becomes a favorable approach.
+However, the frequency spectrum of the moiré pattern is often mixed with that of the original contents, thereby making it challenging to disentanglement.
+Therefore, we propose to perform the disentanglement within small patches, where the moiré patterns tend to be more pronounced in a specific range of frequency bands, facilitating the removal of moiré patterns.
+Inspired by Zheng \etal~\cite{zheng2020image}, we utilize a band stop filter to amplify certain frequencies and suppress others using Block DCT.
+However, obtaining the frequency prior to separate moiré patterns from normal image textures is challenging and time-consuming.
 To address this issue, a set of convolution layers are employed as the learnable band stop filter $\mathrm{B}(\cdot)$ to attenuate the specific frequencies of moiré patterns while preserving the original image contents.
 The process of the FSM can be represented as: